codepoet80/webos-catalog-frontend/README.md

 webOS technology was acquired by LG and repurposed for TVs and IoT devices, but they made significant changes and this app will not run on those platforms.

-Releases of this app, and many other new and restored apps, can be found in the [webOS Archive App Museum](http://appcatalog.webosarchive.com).
+Releases of this app, and many other new and restored apps, can be found in the [webOS Archive App Museum II](http://appcatalog.webosarchive.com).

 ## Why?